botlabs-gg/yagpdb-docs-v2/.github/CONTRIBUTING.md

 5. Make your changes, ensuring that the page still builds in release mode via `hugo`.
 You may need to run `hugo mod vendor` prior to that.

-6. Commit your changes using a descriptive commit message following our [commit message conventions](#commit)
+6. Commit your changes using a descriptive commit message following our [commit message conventions](#commit).
+As a nice bonus, GitHub should automatically fill in the [pull request template](PULL_REQUEST_TEMPLATE.md) with your formatted message, saving you some work.

 7. Push your branch to GitHub: